Download and install uLisp

 If you're using uLisp with the Arduino IDE on Debian or OpenBSD see these threads on GitHub: https://github.com/technoblogy/ulisp/pull/2 and https://github.com/technoblogy/ulisp/pull/22.

-Note that saved images are not generally compatible between different releases of uLisp.
+Note that saved images are not generally compatible between different versions of uLisp.

 Compile options